 3. Leverage technology

 Use advanced payroll software that can handle multiple currencies, languages, and regulatory environments.
 Ensure the technology is scalable and can integrate with other HR and accounting systems.
+Try for quality-of-life technology like electronic deposit or on-demand pay.

 4. Ensure data security and privacy